Chetola Resort employees 'pay it forward' during holidays

 Casting Bread’s food pantry allows their clients to channel their income towards other needs for their families including transportation to work and school, paying utility bills or paying for medical needs.
 This service is increasingly beneficial to locals around the holidays.

 “Casting Bread provides over 9,000 pounds of food to over a thousand people each month.
-This would not be possible without the support of organizations like Chetola” said Garrett.
+This would not be possible without the support of organizations like Chetola” says Casting Bread’s Executive Director Sam Garrett.
 “Casting Bread wishes the entire staff and their families the very best this holiday season,” he continues.

 Along with the donation to Casting Bread Ministries, Chetola employees were offered an additional chance to make a difference by proprietor Kent Tarbutton.
 Each employee was offered a $10 bill upon exit of this year’s Christmas celebration under one condition: pay it forward.